I think I write to put a full-stop to an interest. My books act as summaries of all those things which have engaged me.

 “Dark Lines” (2019) is a selection of poems, originally from a collection published in 2008, each being the outcome of dreams, nightmares and the darkness.

-“Dressing as Julia” (publication due 2020) reflects my involvement in youth theatre – adapting, producing and writing plays and directing musicals for teenagers – and interesting observations I have made about relationships between pupils and their teachers.
+“Dressing as Julia” (in preparation for publishing) reflects my involvement in youth theatre – adapting, producing and writing plays and directing musicals for teenagers – and interesting observations I have made about relationships between pupils and their teachers.
 The novel is set in New York and Canada.

 I have also contributed articles ranging from the technical to the religious to magazines on-line and off, and have prize-winning poetry in several anthologies.